yuhao92/yuhao92.github.io/_pages/about.md

 <p class="bio-intro">
 My name is Yuhao Jiang (蒋宇豪).
 I'm a postdoc researcher working with
 <a href="https://people.epfl.ch/jamie.paik/?lang=en">Prof. Jamie Paik</a> at
 <a href="https://www.epfl.ch/labs/rrl/">Reconfigurable Robotics Lab</a>, EPFL.
-I obtained my Ph.D. degree in Mechanical Engineering from Arizona State University in Aug.
-2023 under the supervision of
+I obtained my Ph.D. degree in Mechanical Engineering from Arizona State University in 2023 under the supervision of
 <a href="https://search.asu.edu/profile/2727366">Prof. Daniel Aukes</a>.
 I received my M.S. and B.S. degree in Mechanical Engineering respectively from University of Florida in 2017 and Donghua University in 2015.
 </p>